procedural-build/sustainabilitytool-docs/content/A. Index/2_General Guidance.md

 The dashboards all conform to a standard template, making it easier for users to compare data across multiple levels and reports.
 Key features include:

+Note: Currently, is a user makes a change that will impact their dashbaord, they need to refresh their browser to see said changes to their dashboard.
+Better functionality is being explored to automate this process moving forwards.
+For now then, if your dashboard doesnt appear to be working please try refreshing the page.
+If it continues to not work, please contact XXXX@actionsustainability.com

 - Sustainability issue tiles (RAG rated)

 These are - TBC